omkarshinde22/covid-19-symtoms-checker/README.md

 make action-server
 ```

-**Step 4**: Now to test the Medicare Locator with both these models you can run:
+**Step 4**: Now to test the Corona Test with both these models you can run:
 ```
 make cmdline
 ```